daltyboy11/vocab/design.md

-`vocab add <word> <definition> [--type type]` adds `word` to your practice set with the provided `definition`. type = noun | verb | pronoun | adjective | adverb | preposition | conjuction | interjection
+`vocab add <word> <definition> [--type type]` adds `word` to your practice set with the provided `definition`. type = noun | verb | pronoun | adjective | adverb | preposition | conjuction | interjection the definition **MUST** be enclosed in double quotes

 If you would like to add homonyms, the type must be specified.
 For example, "play" could refer to the verb "to play" but it could also refer to a play you see in a theatre.
 To add them both you may do the following:

-`vocab add play to take part in a game --type verb` `vocab add play a dramatic work for the stage --type noun`
+`vocab add play "to take part in a game" --type verb` `vocab add play "a dramatic work for the stage" --type noun`

 If you already added "play" without a type, i.e.
-`vocab add play to take part in a game` but would like to add another word for "play" you must first use the `modify` command to add a type to the existing "play".
+`vocab add play "to take part in a game"` but would like to add another word for "play" you must first use the `modify` command to add a type to the existing "play".